UBC-MDS/DSCI_522_Group-11_Save-The-Earth/README.md

 ## About

-Here we attemp to build a prediction model using the k-nearest neighbours algorithm which can use energy consumption and energy generation measurements to predict CO2 emission of certain country of next year.
+Here we attempt to build a prediction model using the k-nearest neighbours algorithm which can use energy consumption and energy generation measurements to predict CO2 emission of certain country of next year.
 Our final prediction model perform pretty well on unseen test dataset, with $R^2$ of 0.975 and an overall accuracy calculated to be 0.976.